jolie/docs/glossary.md

 A group of services and their connections.

+Networks are always connected, in the sense that there is always a path from one service to another, possibly through many connections.

 Some networks allow for _private locations_: locations that are visible only to the services in the network.

 The nature of a private location depends on the implementation, e.g., shared-memory channels, local sockets, virtual networks.